DevMountain/weatherman/README.md

 Once those complete, open up `src/store.js` and import `promiseMiddleware` from Redux Promise Middleware and `applyMiddleware` from Redux.
 To let our `store` make use of this middleware we need to change how we call `createStore`.
 Pass two new arguments after the reducer:

-* `{}` - An empty object.
-This could be an initial state, but we handle that in our reducer, so we aren't worried about this.
+* `undefined` - This could be an initial state, but we handle that in our reducer, so we aren't worried about it.
 * `applyMiddleware` - Invoke this, and pass `promiseMiddleware()` as the only argument.
 This will tell Redux that we want the middleware called on every action that is `dispatch`ed.

 The store is set up!
 Let's go add some actions to our reducer in `src/ducks/weather.js`.
 First off create a new action type of `SET_WEATHER` at the top of the file.
 Now we need a corresponding action creator, create and export a  function `setWeather` which takes a single parameter `weatherPromise`.
 This function should return an object where `type` is `FETCH_WEATHER` and `payload` is `weatherPromise`.